So, About Almond Halwa…

 Keep stirring.
 And stirring.

 You’ll see it thicken.
-First, it’s runny.
-Then it gets creamy.
-Then it starts to pull away from the sides like a soft dough.
+It starts to pull away from the sides like a soft dough.
 This takes about 15-20 minutes.
 Maybe more if you’re using a heavy pan.

 The mixture will thin out a bit when you add sugar.
 That’s normal!
 Keep stirring.
 It’ll thicken again.